-• Inte erim Assessment Unit 1 Answer Form 1 the ich sentence from the article best supports idea that the discovery of X-rays helped to prove people's health?
-1 A B C D 2A A B C D 3 A B C D A "After making this discovery, Röntgen decided to investigate the rays further."
-4 (A) (B) (C) (D) 5 (A) (B) (C) (D) Number 6 (A) (B) (C) (D) Correct В "He tested whether the X-rays would pass through the objects or would be blocked by them."
-C "Röntgen's most famous image is the X-ray shadow of his wife Bertha's ha D "Doctors quickly realized that they could use X-ray images to look at broken bones." images to look at broken Part Wh ich statement is true about Alexander Fleming's ini Α He hoped that penicillin would cure certain diseas - В He was unaware that penicillin would have any ef fect.
-C He was sure penicillin would be a helpful medicine).
-D He knew penicillin was deadly to some bacteria.
-Part В Select two pieces of evidence from "Luck Favors the Prepared" that support the answer to Part A. "one of the most famous stories of accidental disc overy" "a medicine used to kill bacteria" "trying to find ways to cure diseases and infection s" "To Fleming's amazement" "the mold could be used as an antibiotic" "it was called a 'miracle drug'"
+Inte erim Assessment Unit 1 Answer Form 1 Which sentence from the article best supports the idea that the discovery of X-rays helped to improve people's health?
+1 (A) (B) (C) (D) 2A (A) (B) (C) (D) 3 (A) (B) (C) (D) A "After making this discovery, Röntgen decided to investigate the rays further."
+4 A B C D 5 A B C D Number 6 A B C D Correct В "He tested whether the X-rays would pass through the objects or would be blocked by them."
+C "Röntgen's most famous image is the X-ray shadow of his wife Bertha's hand v of his wife Bertha's hand."
+D "Doctors quickly realized that they could use X-ray images to look at broken bones." images to look at broken Part . ich statement is true about Alexander Fleming's init tial understanding of penicillin?
+Which statement is true about Alexander Fleming's initial understanding of penicillin A B He hoped that penicillin would cure certain disease.
+He was unaware that penicillin would have any efforts. · C He was sure penicillin would be a helpful medicine.D He knew penicillin was deadly to some bacteria. ·· Part . В ect two pieces of evidence from "Luck Favors the Prower to Part A. epared" that support the "one of the most famous stories of accidental disco overy" "a medicine used to kill bacteria" "trying to find ways to cure diseases and infections" "To Fleming's amazement" "the mold could be used as an antibiotic" "it was called a 'miracle drug'"